 Hobo packets are such a quick, easy, and filling dinner option.
 In a foil parcel, we add tender ground beef, veggies, and a delicious marinade and simply bake it in the oven.

-In my quest to give you a quick and easy dinner recipe each week, I am bringing you hobo packets!
-These are a traditional boy scout meal and with good reason.
+In my quest to give you a quick and easy dinner recipe each week, today I am bringing you hobo dinner foil packets.
+The name is weird, but the meal is anything but!
+These are traditional boy scout or camping meals and with good reason.
 Kids just love getting to “design” their own dinner and there is very little work for the adults.
-You know how you often feel you are running a short order kitchen?
-Having to make four or more different dishes to special orders can be so very frustrating.
+Do you know how you often feel you are running a short-order kitchen?
+Having to make four or more different dishes for special orders can be so very frustrating.
 One doesn’t like onions, the other doesn’t like carrots, yadda yadda yadda.
 Hobo packets make that easy.

-Tear off a large sheet of foil and place your patty in the center.
+Tear off a large sheet of aluminum foil and place your beef patty in the center.

 Put a few onion slices on top and then pull up the sides so it makes a bit of a bowl to hold the rest of our toppings.

 Now top with your potatoes…

 If you would like to add sauce, add about two tablespoons now.